Remo Williams: The Adventure Begins: Filming

 For the Statue of Liberty scenes, a replica of the Statue's torso, head and arm was built in Mexico.
 The shots of the replica were intercut with footage shot at the real Statue of Liberty.

 On the casting of the white actor Joel Grey, who went through four and a half hours of make-up every day to look like an elderly Korean, producer Larry Spiegel claimed "We assumed, of course, that we would be using an oriental actor.
 We couldn't find one and then I thought of Grey."
 This casting was highly controversial.

 Ward performed most of the stunts himself including the scene on the giant ferris wheel shot on the Wonder Wheel located at Deno's Wonder Wheel Amusement Park in Coney Island, Brooklyn.

 "I don't like to intellectualize a role," said Ward.
 "I just think there are a lot of places to go with Remo.
 His relationship with Chiun has just begun."

+The "Mount Promise proving grounds" set was built near Popocatépetl Volcano, Puebla, Mexico.